 Light Roast or The First Crack

-This bean variety is nicknamed “the first crack” because it’s the early stage where the beans expand and crack.
+They nicknamed this bean variety “the first crack” because it’s the early stage where the beans expand and crack.

 During this stage, the beans are dry and pale.
-It will also taste more acidic without any roasted hint to its flavor.
+It will also taste more acidic with no roasted hint to its flavor.

-The medium roast bean variety may still look dry but offers a sweeter character.
-Its exposure to longer roasting creates more flavors to the beans with less acid.
+The medium roast bean variety may still look dry, but offers a sweeter character.
+Its exposure to longer roasting creates more flavors for the beans with less acid.